 DVC points rent for $18 to $23 per point in 2026.
 A Riviera studio in Value Season requires 14 points per night.
 At $20 per point that costs $280 per night versus $450 to $600 at Disney rack rates.

 Yes.
 Free dining is available for travel June 28 to October 3, October 19 to 31, and December 6 to 21, 2026.
-Requires a 4-night package with Park Hopper tickets.
-Book by April 30, 2026.
-Kids eat free on the dining plan May 26 to September 15.
+Requires a non-discounted 4-night package with Park Hopper tickets.
+Value and Moderate resorts get Quick-Service, Deluxe and DVC Villas get the Standard Dining Plan.
+Separately, kids ages 3 to 9 eat free all year in 2026 when adults purchase a dining plan with their package.

 About the Author